 2. Facebook groups for events

-What’s more, they aren’t fair on everybody else as hashtags that are practically owned by bots fluff up engagement rates by polluting them with empty numbers.
+What’s more, comment bots aren’t fair on everybody else, as hashtags that are practically owned by bots fluff up engagement rates by polluting them with empty numbers.

-4. Mindless, useless tagging
+4. Pointless tagging